 Dali Clock is a digital clock.
 When a digit changes, it "melts" into its new shape.
 The date is displayed when the mouse is pressed.
 The window can be made transparent, and foreground and background colors change smoothly.

-It is available for X11, MacOS X, iPhone, iPad, Palm WebOS, PalmOS Classic, Monochron and Pebble.
+It is available for X11, MacOS X, iPhone, iPad, Android, Palm WebOS, PalmOS Classic, Monochron and Pebble.

 There is no Windows version, so don't ask.

-This program requires MacOS 10.5 or newer.
 There are three variants included here: a normal application; a screen saver; and a Dashboard widget.
 MacOS 10.5 Intel or newer is required.

 PalmOS Classic DaliClock-232.prc (35 KB)